416th Engineer Command (United States)

-The 416th Theater Engineer Command (416th TEC) is a United States Army Reserve command that conducts theater-level engineer operations for US Army Central Command, US Army Southern Command, supports continental U.S. – based engineer requirements as directed, and is prepared to participate in Joint and Combined regional contingency operations.
+The 416th Theater Engineer Command (416 TEC) is a United States Army Reserve command that conducts theater-level engineer operations for US Army Central Command, US Army Southern Command, supports continental U.S. – based engineer requirements as directed, and is prepared to participate in Joint and Combined regional contingency operations.
 It is also the higher command headquarters for the US Army Facility Engineer Group.

 History

 The 416th Engineer Command provides theater-level engineer support to the Combatant Commander in the event of a contingency operation.
 It is designed to command hundreds of engineer units and thousands of Soldiers in a war fighting capacity.
 The Command has historical training relationships in South and Central America, Southwest Asia, and provides direct support to the US Army Central Command.
 Until mobilized, the 416th ENCOM is under operational control of the Headquarters, U.S. Army Corps of Engineers.

 As an operational command, the 416th has brigades and other assigned units with approximately 10,000 Soldiers located throughout the United States.

 The command was formed in 1950, and has served in both Iraq during the Gulf War, and Afghanistan during Operation Enduring Freedom.
 416th Soldiers have assisted with construction missions and supported joint exercises in the Honduras and Costa Rica.

-The 416th has deployed numerous detachments from the US Army Facility Engineer Group since the beginning of the Global War on Terror.
+The 416th has deployed numerous detachments from the US Army Facility Engineer Group since the beginning of the global war on terror.

-Current Structure
+Organization

-As of August 2023, the command is composed of the following:
+The 416th Theater Engineer Command is a subordinate functional command of the United States Army Reserve Command.
+As of January 2026, the command is composed of the following units: